AlGepe/OmniSnippets_JS/docs/stdCustomJS/pieChart.rst

 Hot to create a pie Chart
 =========================

-We are now going to take a look at some examples as to how you would go about showing data in a chart.
-We have already mentioned this when talking about the :ref:`addChart<addchart>` function, but now we will take a look at how real data is created and displayed from input values.
+In this section we will show you how to create a **Pie Chart**.
+We already created a simple example in :ref:`addChart<addchart>`, but now we will take a look at how real data is created and displayed from input values.

 When making a calculator the data normally has to be... calculated (surprising, right?) based on the input given by the user.
 Then we have the option to show this set of data as a ``line``, ``area``, ``bar`` or ``pie`` chart.
-To show the possibilities of each and the differences between them we have created one example specifically for each type of chart.
+To show the possibilities of each and the differences between them we have created one example specifically for **each type of chart**.

 Practical example
 -----------------

-The pie chart is a very different chart to ``bar``, ``area`` and ``line`` charts both in terms of the type of data it requires and in the way it displays such information.
-Pie charts don't show change over time (or any other variable) they simply represent graphically the proportionality between different variables.
+The pie chart is a very different chart to ``bar``, ``area`` and ``line`` charts both in terms of the **type of data it requires and in the way it displays** such information.
+Pie charts don't show change over time (or any other variable) they simply represent graphically the **proportionality between different variables.**

-For our example we have 4 variables, whose value is set by the use directly.
-We then represent them in a pie chart where the total area of the circle (a.k.a.  circle) is the sum of all the variables.
-The area of each variable is proportional to its value.
+For our example we have 4 variables, whose value is set by the user directly.
+We then represent them in a pie chart where the total area of the circle (a.k.a.  pie) is the sum of all the variables.
+The **area of each variable is proportional to its value**.

 .. _pieChartIMG:
 .. figure:: pieChart.png